arunasurya/bisqtransifex/translationguidelines.md

 ## Language Quality Assurance

 ### Mistakes in the Software
-- If you notice a mistake in the English version, please report it by adding a comment to that particular string and tagging it as an issue in Transifex.
-The admins will be informed of the issue and will take proper action.
-Also, feel free to raise the issue on the #transifex keybase channel.
+- If you notice a mistake in the English version of the software, please report it by adding a comment to that particular string and tagging it as an issue in Transifex.
+The admins are automatically informed of the issue and will take proper action.
+Feel free to raise the issue on the #transifex keybase channel.

 ### Trailing spaces
 - In the past, some strings had trailing spaces which caused some problems when updating the translations.
 Please make sure that there are no trailing spaces in the translated strings.